-During surface reset, all POEs & Surface Switches reboot and power is momentarily dropped to all panels forcing them to reboot.
+During surface reset, all POE's & Surface Switches reboot and power is momentarily dropped to all panels forcing them to reboot.
 DSP and control resets are passed on to the processing rack via the active Surface Switch.

-All Calrec fitted Cat5e cables conform to standard Ethernet pairings and are wired "straight-through" or "pin to pin" as shown in the Category 5e Cables section of this document.
-Panel cables and I/O to Router cables can be either straight-through or cross-over, however POE RST and SPR cables MUST be wired straight-through.
+All Calrec fitted Cat5e cables are wired "straight-through" or "pin to pin" Panel cables and I/O to Router cables can be either straight-through or cross-over, however POE RST and SPR cables MUST be wired straight-through.